The automatic translation is necessarily imprecise. This translation does not replace the reading of German or English original texts.

 With his presentation of the scene, the artist follows a well-known iconographic tradition.
 Here like there we have the Virgin sitting on the throne, her child on her lab, the bodies reduced to a "face medallion" framed by a nimbus each, nevertheless, the traditional foot stool (suppedaneum) kept.

 From the left the three astrologers approach, not kings yet, rather representatives of the three stages of life (from youth to manhood and old age.
 An inscription in runes, MÆGI, refers to them, the Magi.
 As an explanation this was unnecessary, because they were popular even with the pagans.
 It was their role which mattered.
 So this word meant to cite them and their famous gifts: Gold, incense, and myrrh.
-Gold symbolizes 'worldly power' (King Jesus), incense stands for the 'spiritual component' (saviour) and myrrh as ointment for 'death and resurrection'.1
+Gold symbolizes 'worldly power' (King Jesus), incense stands for the 'spiritual component' of the Saviour (thus it was the attribute of god-like worldly oriental and Roman emperors) and myrrh as ointment for 'death and resurrection'.1

 A rosette between the visitors and the holy family takes the place which is reserved for the star of Bethlehem, which is often rendered in a similar way.
 In Christian symbolism it refers to Christ as Lord of Heaven and Earth; Last Day Judge and Redeemer.
 In ancient Mesopotamia and elsewhere it was commonly understood as the symbol for the cycle of birth, death and rebirth, a cycle, which is reflected in the gifts of the Mægi.
 The 8-leaf-rosette used to be the emblem of the fertility goddess Ishtar and her planet Venus.
 Like Ishtar, who descends into the underworld in order to return with new fertility, Venus disappears from the evening sky in order to come back as morning star. - In the iconographic tradition of this picture a rosette of eight leaves was the rule, as Christ was compared to the sun (Sol invictus), which was equated with 8 while Mary "ruled" the moon with the 9 as symbolic number.